Abd al-Rahman III: Lineage and appearance

 Abd al-Rahman was born in Córdoba, on 18 December 890.
 His year of birth is also given as 889 and 891.
 He was the grandson of Abdullah ibn Muhammad al-Umawi, seventh independent Umayyad emir of al-Andalus.
 His parents were Abdullah's son Muhammad and Muzna (or Muzayna), a Christian concubine.
 His paternal grandmother was also a Christian, the royal infanta Onneca Fortúnez, daughter of the captive king Fortún Garcés of Pamplona.
 Abd al-Rahman was thus nephew in the half-blood of queen Toda of Pamplona.
 He is described as having "white skin, blue eyes and attractive face; good looking, although somewhat sturdy and stout.
 His legs were short, to the point that the stirrups of his saddle were mounted just one palm under it.
 When mounted, he looked tall, but on his feet he was quite short.
 He dyed his beard black."
-His natural hair was described as being reddish-blond, and he apparently wished to avoid looking like a Visigoth (from many European concubines in his ancestry), desiring to look more like an Umayyad Arab.
-Due to the fact that each successive Caliph had children almost exclusively with European Christian slave girls, the "Arab" gene was reduced in half, so that the last Umayyad Caliph, Hisham II was around only .09% Arab.
+He had reddish-blond hair, which he reportedly dyed black to appear more "Arab".